trafficlunar/files/README.md

 - Uploading, deleting, and renaming with authorization
 - View information of a specific file in JSON form
 - Directory of uploads with optional authorization
-- Generate password on start up for more security
+- Generate password with specified length on start up for more security
+- Option to generate filenames and its length
 - Metrics for Prometheus and Grafana

 ## how to use